Return to Castle Wolfenstein: Multiplayer

 Multiplayer is an objective-based game mode, in which players are split into two teams—Axis and Allies.
 Each team has a set of objectives to complete, the Allies usually being to destroy some sort of Axis objective, and the Axis objectives being to defend their objectives.
 These objectives are split into two categories, primary and secondary.
 Primary objectives are ones which must be completed for victory, generally stealing secret documents or destroying a radar array; however, secondary objectives are ones which are optional—they do not have to be completed, but if they are they may aid the appropriate team, such as blowing out a door to allow access into a tunnel which shortens travel time or allows less-noticeable infiltration of the enemy base.

 Each team has access to a slightly different set of weapons, matching those used by each side in World War II.
 Players can choose from four different classes: Soldier, Medic, Engineer and Lieutenant.
 Soldiers can carry heavy weapons, such as the Panzerfaust, Venom Cannon or Flamethrower, which are not available to other classes.
 Medics can revive and heal other teammates.
 Engineers can breach obstacles and arm and defuse dynamite.
 Lieutenants can supply ammo to teammates and are able to call in air strikes.

-Each class specializes in a certain aspect of the game, and an effective team will balance players out using all four classes, such as a soldier for blasting through enemy defenses, a medic for supporting the team and keeping them alive (Soldier making up for the lack of firepower with medics, medics making up for the lack of health), a Lieutenant to resupply teammates with ammo (especially soldiers) and engineers to complete the objective, having their way cleared by the soldier which is then supported by the Lieutenant.
+Each class specializes in a certain aspect of the game, and an effective team will balance players out using all four classes, such as soldiers for blasting through enemy defenses, medics for supporting the team and keeping them alive, Lieutenants to resupply teammates with ammo, and engineers to complete the objective.

 There are three different modes of play, each allowing for a different experience—objective, stopwatch, and checkpoint.
 Stopwatch calls for the Allied side to complete a set of objectives within a predefined time limit.
 The opposing team then become the Allies and have to complete the objectives in a shorter time than the now Axis.
 Checkpoint gamemode is a mode in which teams capture flags.
 It may be more commonly known as Capture the Flag (CTF).
 Whichever team is first to control all the flags at once, wins.
 The team-based networked multiplayer features different character classes that must work together in order to win.
 There are four classes — lieutenant, medic, engineer, and soldier — the soldier can be one of several subclasses depending upon the special/heavy weapon that he selects.
 The multiplayer demo includes a beachhead assault map similar to Omaha Beach.